 Ponta de São Lourenço

-If you want to start your holiday with one of the best views from the cliffs, we recommend you take the path on Ponta de São Lourenço.
+If you want to start your holiday with one of the best views from the cliffs, we recommend you take the path to Ponta de São Lourenço.
 It is the easternmost part of Madeira Island.
 If you visit it in autumn and drive with your car hire Madeira to the end of the ER109 road, where you can park your car, you will be able to see the cape in beautiful red, brown, black and golden colours.
 The terrain is full of rocks and the stretch to the high peak of Pico do Furado takes about an hour, depending on your hiking condition.
 We recommend you bring plenty of water as there is no shade along the way and the sun can be very strong.
 During the hike, you can enjoy the breathtaking views from the cliffs, the waves on the sea and the fauna, i.e. birds, insects and many small lizards.
 You can even make your way down to the sea and take a dip in the Atlantic Ocean.

 Serra de Agua panoramic road